GULibrarySandbox/ten-repo/content/06-version.md

 If you are using random numbers in your research, save your random seed generator number as part of your working data.
 This way, you can later reproduce your results.

 {% capture text %}
-Copy your raw data to to a dedicated RawData folder in a cloud storage solution, such as Research Drive or Research Vault for safe keeping.{% endcapture %}{% include card.html header="First steps" text=text %}
+Copy your raw data to to a dedicated *RawData* folder in a cloud storage solution, such as [Research Drive](https://research-storage.griffith.edu.au/) for safe keeping.{% endcapture %}{% include card.html header="First steps" text=text %}

 {% capture text %}
 If you are using a workflow program (Galaxy, KNIME, a virtual lab like [EcoCloud](https://ecocloud.org.au/) or [the Australian Text Analytics Platform - ATAP](https://www.atap.edu.au/), you can copy your workflow and save it as part of your documentation.
 Write the date that you ran the workflow if versions of the software are not available.{% endcapture %}{% include card.html header="Intermediate" text=text %}